 - Learn about two different tools that can be used to create an XBRL formatted WIP:

 XBRL US and sponsoring organizations have developed an initial taxonomy which is now available as a Proposed Recommendation.
 Bonding agents, sureties, contractors, accounting firms and tool providers that serve the surety market should review the taxonomy, white paper and related materials by clicking on the taxonomy link to the right.

-This program is sponsored by XBRL US members AIG, GALLINA LLP, Liberty Mutual, Marcum LLP, the National Association of Surety Bond Producers (NASBP), Travelers and Zurich Insurance.
+This program is sponsored by XBRL US members AIG, The Hartford, Liberty Mutual, Marcum LLP, the National Association of Surety Bond Producers (NASBP), Travelers and Zurich Insurance.
 A Working Group has been established that also includes representatives from the Construction Financial Management Association (CFMA), The Surety & Fidelity Association of America (SFAA) and the Financial Accounting Standards Board (FASB).

-Other participants from the software community that have adapted their tools to work with the WIP Taxonomy and joined the Working Group include XBRL US members Altova, DataTracks and Oracle Corporation.
+Other participants from the software community that have adapted their tools to work with the WIP Taxonomy and joined the Working Group include XBRL US members Altova, DataTracks, Oracle Corporation, and SuretyWave.

 Click on a logo for one of these XBRL US Members to learn more about they are advancing the standard.

 Share your contact info on the form at right to join our Surety mailing list.

 Read the Surety FAQ.